 - Cost per unit for scalable pilots

-- Display resolution and visual fidelity
+- Display clarity and visual fidelity

 What Should UC and IT Leaders Prioritise in 2026?

-Leaders evaluating immersive workplace technology should begin with a clearly defined business outcome.
+Leaders evaluating immersive workplace trends should begin with a clearly defined business outcome.
 Whether the goal is training acceleration, downtime reduction, or spatial design collaboration, the use case must map directly to measurable KPIs.

 Deployment strategy should then address infrastructure readiness, including network capacity, identity integration, and endpoint security compliance.
 Structured pilot frameworks with predefined performance metrics prevent stagnation.